dwightjack/yuzu/docs/packages/core/api/children.md

 Accepts a CSS selector and an iterator function.

-Returns a function that accepts a parent component as first argument and iterates the iterator over an array of DOM elements.
+Returns a function that accepts a parent component as first argument and iterates the iterator function over an array of DOM elements.

 DOM elements are selected from the CSS selector in the context of the passed-in parent's [`$el`][1] property.

-## Parameters
+### Parameters

 -   `selector` **[string][2]** Elements CSS selector
 -   `fn` **[function][3]** Iterator function